Chocolate Meringue Pudding with fruit

 Chocolate Meringue Fruit Pudding

-- 120g icing sugar I used Sugar and Crumbs Black Forest Icing for extra flavour
+- 120 g icing sugar / confectioners sugar I used Sugar and Crumbs Black Forest Icing for extra flavour

-- 2 tablespoons of glace cherries roughly 10
+- 2 tbsp 2 tablespoons of glace cherries roughly 10

 - sugar to taste